Hapi/fn-touchbar/README.md

 **Important** If `fnTouchbar.all.useToolGroups` is disabled then tool groups are not shown but only selected command buttons are shown instead.

-*⚠️* If too many command buttons are enabled none of them are shown in Touchbar.
+***⚠️* If too many command buttons are enabled none of them are shown in Touchbar** as they all do not fit to Touchbar at the same time.
+To fix the problem disable enough command buttons so that the other buttons start to be visible in Touchbar.

 | No group command | Icon | Description |